-The Group is committed to sustainable and responsible business practices.
-We have established a comprehensive EHS Management System with 4 integrated environmental objectives to manage our environmental footprint of our business.
-Environmental policies for resource management, working environment management and emission control are developed in compliance with industry standards, client needs and pertinent legal environmental requirements and integrated into the system.
+Committed to sustainable and responsible business practices, the Group has established a comprehensive EHS Management System integrating with four environmental objectives to manage our environmental footprint of business.
+Environmental policies for resource management, working environment management, and emission control have been developed in adherence to industry best practices, client needs, and pertinent legal environmental requirements.

-The EHS Committee is in charge of conducting bi-monthly meetings to examine the Group's environmental performance as well as monthly inspections to ensure the system is effectively implemented in our plants.
-To further enhance our environmental performance, we have set 4 emission reduction targets based on the key performance indicator regarding greenhouse gas ("GHG") emission, waste generation, use of energy and water.
-The ESG Committee reviews monitors and reviews the progress of the targets at least twice a year and reports to the Board.
+The EHS Committee consist of workers from all area of business, including operation manager, safety specialists, engineers etc. Our EHS manager is responsible for conducting bimonthly meetings to examine the Group's environmental performance as well as performing monthly inspections to ensure the system is effectively implemented in our plants, while our frontline employees will attend the meetings.
+To further enhance our environmental performance, we have set four emission reduction targets based on the key performance indicator regarding greenhouse gas ("GHG") emission, waste generation, use of energy and water.
+The ESG Committee monitors and reviews the progress of the targets at least twice a year and reports to the Board.

-Aspect Target GHG emission Policy target: Reduce the frequency of transportation activities between the internal facilities in factory area By 2025: Reduce carbon emission intensity by 5% when compared with the baseline in FY2021 Waste generation Canteen policy targets: Encourage reducing the use of disposable tableware, and ultimately eliminate all disposable tableware Reduce the use of single-use plastic water bottles by providing drinking water Promote reduction of food waste Policy targets on reducing paper consumption: Promote paper saving among employees Reduce the use of paper by adopting electronic data processing Print on both sides of paper for day-to-day document printing Policy targets on reducing general waste: Restructure the corporate waste management framework Set up waste sorting facilities so as to encourage recycling and reduce waste at source By 2025:Reduce non-hazardous waste intensity by 5% when compared with the baseline in FY2021
+Target FY2021-FY2025

+GHG Emission

+Limit transportation needs between internal facilities within the factory area by reducing unnecessary trips

+Reduce carbon emission intensity by 5%

+Use of Energy

+- · Provide training on energy management - Replace the explosion-proof tube light with LED or T8 tube light in all operation areas, and reduce the overall usage - Keep all equipments well maintained - Reduce the use of high energy-consumption machinery - Change the electrical lighting circuit system from series to parallel in all operation area - Turn off air conditioners when the temperature is below 26°C

+Reduce emission consumption by 5%

+Target FY2021-FY2025

+PLASTIC

+Reduce non-hazardous waste

+intensity by 5%

+HASS

+Waste Generation

+Canteen:

+- Encourage reducing the use of disposable tableware and ultimately eliminate all - Limit single-use plastic water bottles by providing drinking water - Promote reduction of food waste

+Reducing Paper Consumption:

+- Promote paper saving among employees - Reduce the use of paper by adopting electronic data processing - Print on both sides of paper for day-to-day document

+Reducing General Waste:

+- Restructure the corporate waste management framework - Set up waste sorting facilities so as to encourage recycling and reduce waste at source

-Aspect Target Use of Energy Policy targets: Provide training on energy management Replace the explosion-proof tube light with LED or T8 tube light in all operation areas, and reduce the overall usage Keep all equipment well-maintained Reduce the use of high energy-consuming machinery Change the electrical lighting circuit system from series to parallel in all operation area Turn off air conditioners when the temperature is below 26°C By 2025: • Reduce energy consumption by 5% when compared with the baseline in FY2021 Use of Water Policy targets: Provide training to our staff on water efficiency Monitor the water consumption usage monthly and repair the damaged water pipes to prevent water leakage Provide maintenance to the main pipeline of the water supply Replace all taps in the factory with water-efficient taps and use devices with water-efficient labels Reduce the number of water taps in the operation area of the factory.
-Remove all unnecessary water taps and pipes in the toilets Provide water-saving equipment in the factory By 2025:Reduce water consumption intensity by 10% when compared with the baseline in FY2021
+Use of Water

+- Provide training to our staff on water efficiency - Monitor the water consumption usage monthly and repair the damaged water pipes to prevent water leakage - Provide maintenance to the main pipeline of the water supply - Replace all taps in the factory with water-efficient taps and use devices with water-efficient labels - Reduce the number of water taps in the operation area of the factory. - Remove all unnecessary water taps and pipes in the toilets - Provide water-saving equipment in the factory

+Reduce water consumption intensity by 5%

-In FY2022, we were not aware of any material non-compliance with laws and regulations relating to air and greenhouse gas emissions, discharges into water and land, generation of waste and use of resources in Hong Kong and Mainland China.
+In FY2023, we were not aware of any non-compliance with laws and regulations relating to air and greenhouse gas emissions, discharges into water and land, generation of waste and use of resources in Hong Kong and Mainland China.